xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 There are three main steps to execute test cases imported from Jira in Katalon.
 However, if you don't want to run BDD tests or you are integrating Jira Server with Katalon, you can skip Step 1.
 ### Step 1: Import BDD custom fields (Applicable to Jira Cloud Integration)

 From Katalon Studio version 7.8.0 onwards, you can also import the BDD custom fields to Katalon Studio when importing BDD feature files for Jira Cloud Integration.
-To learn more about adding BDD custom fields in Jira via Katlon BDD, you can refer to this document here: [Install and Use Katalon BDD custom field in Jira Cloud](https://docs.katalon.com/katalon-studio/docs/BDD-field-jira-cloud.html#prerequisites).
+To learn more about adding BDD custom fields in Jira via Katalon BDD, you can refer to this document here: [Configure Jira BDD Settings](https://docs.katalon.com/katalon-analytics/docs/bdd-settings.html).

 Follow these steps: